Skip to main content

 Data Encryption

 Encrypt sensitive data both in transit and at rest.
-Use AWS KMS or similar key management services to handle encryption keys securely.
-Never store credit card data in plain text.
+Use KMS with separate keys per environment and per data classification.
+Never store card data in plain text — use tokenisation to minimise PCI scope.

 Network Isolation